blueCFD/Core/Downloads.md

 # Download counters

-The following list provides a complete list of downloads per released package:
+The following list provides a complete list of accesses to downloadable files for all releases:

 {% capture wholedownloadlist %}{% include downstats.md %}{% endcapture %}
 {{ wholedownloadlist | markdownify }}